VIIIbyuL/506-final-project/README.md

 - time had minimal impact signals
 - model strong on random but decetn in time based simualtions
 - possible noise because sentiment does not make up all of market reaction
+- actually shows some correlation between article sentiment and stock pricing
 ---

 ## 6. What’s Next